sonatype/grafeas-service/README.md

 ## TODO

 * Browse operations take a `filter` but its not defined afaict what that is, and ref-impl doesn't even look at it
+* Why is Swagger generating a "default" section?
+Maybe due to use of intf + impls?
+* Swagger UI is not properly rendering details?  why?
+* Adjust isolation between REST <-> data; atm short-cut implementing logic in REST resources

 ## References